PaoLastHope/BADS7105/HOMEWORK 06/readme.md

 <img width='500' src="https://github.com/PaoLastHope/BADS7105/blob/d8c8a67e04efdfdc407e836617d0a2e48f659ef0/HOMEWORK%2006/images/sce.PNG">

 I need to delivery the list of customers data to marketing team and crm team.<br/>
-So they can use the data to make the promotions on each customer or improve services.
+So they can use the data to make the promotions on each customer or improve services.<br/>
+To learn characteristics of a product group.
+To learn how to reduce cannibalization or improve cross-selling.

 <img width='500' src="https://github.com/PaoLastHope/BADS7105/blob/d8c8a67e04efdfdc407e836617d0a2e48f659ef0/HOMEWORK%2006/images/seg.PNG">